brollup/brollup/README.md

   - `signet`
   - `mainnet`
 - `<mode>`: The mode in which the program runs.
 Supported values:
-  - `node`: For running a Brollup node.
+  - `node`: For running a Cube node.
-  - `operator`: For liquidity providers.
+  - `engine`: For network operators.
 - `<bitcoin-rpc-url>`: The RPC URL of the Bitcoin node.
 - `<bitcoin-rpc-user>`: The RPC username.
 - `<bitcoin-rpc-password>`: The RPC password.